Aittiphon-KUTC/Aittiphon-KUTC/README.md

-# 💫 About Me:
+about Me <hr>
-🦄 I'm currently to learn and teach about programing.
+'m currently to learn and teach about programing.

 # 💻 Tech Stack: